Star Blazers: Production and release

 In 1977, before the debut of the American Star Blazers series, the Japanese anime film Space Battleship Yamato (or Space Cruiser Yamato as it was known at the time) was dubbed into English and retitled Space Cruiser.
 This film was sold and released in several countries, including the United States, Britain and France.
 The American release was extremely limited, and eventually ended up airing on television in the Los Angeles area in 1978.

 Following this, the Westchester Corporation identified the first Space Battleship Yamato anime series from 1974 as a potential "kids' property" and bought the rights to the first two seasons (season three had not been made yet).
 Dubbing and editing were done by Griffin-Bacal Advertising and production and syndication was handled by Claster Television.
 The Japanese language elements such as series title and scene captions were replaced or removed.
 New opening credit rolls were created featuring the "Star Blazers" logo.
-The series premiered in the San Francisco Bay Area on September 17, 1979 as part of the weekday show Captain Cosmic on KTVU 2.
-Star Blazers initial broadcasts received high ratings, and subsequent rebroadcasts contributed to build anime fandom in northern California.
+The series premiered in the San Francisco Bay Area on September 17, 1979, as part of the weekday show Captain Cosmic on KTVU 2.
+Star Blazers initial broadcasts received high ratings, and subsequent rebroadcasts contributed to the development of anime fandom in northern California.

-Being marketed to a school-age audience, this animated space opera was bowdlerized by the American editors in order to satisfy the broadcast standards and practices offices of American television stations.
-However, far fewer edits were made than with another 1970s anime, Battle of the Planets (an edited version of Science Ninja Team Gatchaman).
+Being marketed to a school-age audience, this animated space opera was bowdlerized by American editors in order to satisfy the broadcast standards and practices offices of American television stations.
+However, far fewer edits were made than were made to the episodes of another 1970s anime series, Battle of the Planets (an edited version of Science Ninja Team Gatchaman).
 Even in its edited American form Star Blazers retains practically all of its uniquely Japanese characteristics in terms of content, plot, character development, and philosophy.

 Principal changes in the transformation to Star Blazers included westernization of character names, reduction of personal violence, toning down of offensive language and alcohol use (references to sake were changed to "spring water", and the Doctor's perpetually drunken state was portrayed as merely good humor), removal of sexual fan service, and reduction of references to World War II (though the sunken battleship ruins were still identified as the battleship Yamato in dialogue).
 The most significant reference removed—and the longest single edit in the series—was a section from episode two depicting the Battleship Yamatos final battle during World War II, including imagery of the captain tied to the helm as he went down with his ship.
-(This section was not in the bonus content on the Voyager Entertainment Series 1, Part II English-language DVD release.)